lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 The Generic Header Compression (6LoWPAN-GHC) can in addition to DTLS 1.2 handle TLS 1.2, and DTLS 1.2 with Connection ID.
 The Generic Header Compression (6LoWPAN-GHC) works very well for Connection ID and the overhead seems to increase exactly with the length of the Connection ID (which is optimal).
 The compression of TLS 1.2 is not as good as the compression of DTLS 1.2 (as the static dictionary only contains the DTLS 1.2 version number).
 Similar compression levels as for DTLS could be achieved also for TLS 1.2, but this would require different static dictionaries.
 For TLS 1.3 and DTLS 1.3, GHC increases the overhead.
 The 6LoWPAN-GHC header compression is not available when (D)TLS is used over transports that do not use 6LoWPAN together with 6LoWPAN-GHC.

 New security protocols like OSCORE, TLS 1.3, and DTLS 1.3 have much lower overhead than DTLS 1.2 and TLS 1.2.
 The overhead is even smaller than DTLS 1.2 and TLS 1.2 over 6LoWPAN with compression, and therefore the small overhead is achieved even on deployments without 6LoWPAN or 6LoWPAN without compression.
 OSCORE is lightweight because it makes use of CoAP, CBOR, and COSE, which were designed to have as low overhead as possible.
-As can be seen in {{fig-overhead3}}, Group OSCORE for pairwise communication increases the overhead of OSCORE requests with 20%.
+As it can be seen in {{fig-overhead3}}, Group OSCORE for pairwise communication increases the overhead of OSCORE requests by 20%.

 Note that the compared protocols have slightly different use cases.
-TLS and DTLS are designed for the transport layer and are terminated in CoAP proxies.
+TLS and DTLS are designed for the transport layer and are terminated at CoAP proxies.
 OSCORE is designed for the application layer and protects information end-to-end between the CoAP client and the CoAP server.
 Group OSCORE is designed for communication in a group.

 # Security Considerations

-When using the security protocols outlined in this document, it is important to adhere to the latest requirements and recommendations for respective protocol.
+When using the security protocols outlined in this document, it is important to adhere to the latest requirements and recommendations for the respective protocol.
 It is also crucial to utilize supported versions of libraries that continue to receive security updates in response to identified vulnerabilities.

 While the security considerations provided in DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{RFC9147}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, cTLS {{I-D.ietf-tls-ctls}}, EDHOC {{RFC9528}} {{RFC9668}}, OSCORE {{RFC8613}}, Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, and X.509 {{RFC5280}} serve as a good starting point, they are not sufficient due to the fact that some of these specifications were authored many years ago.
 For instance, being compliant to the TLS 1.2 {{RFC5246}} specification is considered very poor security practice, given that the mandatory-to-implement cipher suite TLS_RSA_WITH_AES_128_CBC_SHA possesses at least three major weaknesses.